ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 A table may have more than one combination of columns that could uniquely identify the rows in a table; each combination is a **candidate key**.

-A **clustered index** is a special type of index that reorders the way in which records in the table are physically stored.Therefore table can have only one clustered index.
+==A **clustered index** is a special type of index that reorders the way in which records in the table are physically stored.Therefore table can have only one clustered index.==

-A **nonclustered index** is a special type of index in which the logical order of the index does not match the physical stored order of the rows on disk.
+==A **nonclustered index** is a special type of index in which the logical order of the index does not match the physical stored order of the rows on disk.==

 The ‘**fill factor**‘ option specifies how full SQL Server will make each index page.
 When there is no free space to insert new row on the index page, SQL Server will create new index page and transfer some rows from the previous page to the new one.
 This operation is called **page splits**.